American Radiator Company: Foundation

 The American Radiator company was formed in 1892 from the Detroit Radiator Company, the Michigan Radiator & Iron Manufacturing Company, and the Pierce Steam Heating Company of Buffalo.
-The company was headed by Joseph Bond, (of Pierce Steam Heating Co.), as president, Charles Hodges, (of Detroit Radiator) as treasurer, and Clarence Woolley (of Michigan Radiator) as secretary.
+The company was headed by Joseph Bond (Note: 1852 Ware - Aug 8, 1902 Chicago) (of Pierce Steam Heating Co.), as president, Charles Hodges, (of Detroit Radiator) as treasurer, and Clarence Woolley (of Michigan Radiator) as secretary.

 The company made a profit of $400,000 in its first year, but was subsequently affected by an economic depression (see also Panic of 1893).
 In 1894, Mr. Woolley convinced the other officers of the company to pay his way to Europe, whereupon he booked the sale of $50,000 worth of cast iron radiators for the Swiss capitol.
 This was the start of the company's entry into the European market.
 By the following year, the company had established a branch in London, England.
 The company began manufacturing in several west European countries, starting in 1898 and continuing into the 1920s.